felix-ops/JPDB-Media-Support/README.md

 - Ensure that **Anki is running** in the background.
 - Check if **Anki Connect is installed** and responding at `http://localhost:8765`.
 - Verify that the **deck and field names** in the extension match those in Anki.
-- Make sure that the **each card's context field has some valid vocabulary text**.
+- Make sure that the **each card's context field has some valid vocabulary**.

 ## Contribution